Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 * In the same upper-right section, specify the number of frames to be captured (ex.
 10) in the "Number of frame" input field.
 * Begin the acquisition process by clicking the start icon, located at the top right of the interface.

 The software will commence data acquisition, utilizing the predefined decay time for self-calibration.
 Data acquisition will automatically cease upon reaching the designated number of frames.
-Note that this calibration process is a one-time requirement and is not necessary for future data acquisitions.
+Note that this calibration process is a one-time requirement and is not necessary for future data acquisitions as long as you remain in the same experiment configuration session.

 After successful calibration, you are ready to proceed with.